 Book a Porto Tapas & Vinho Verde Tour with Viator – From $54

-Fiona of London Unattached, also offers a great Porto seafood recommendation.
+Fiona of London Unattached also offers a great Porto seafood recommendation.
 Hers is in the heart of the old town.

 On a recent visit to explore the culture and heritage of Porto, she dined at Fish Fixe.
-It’s located on the banks of the Douro River and right on the edge of the historic centre of Porto on Cais de Ribeira and by Ponte Luiz I. The restaurant has stunning views across the river and serves an excellent lunch of mixed local dishes.
+It’s located on the banks of the Douro River and right on the edge of the historic center of Porto on Cais de Ribeira and by Ponte Luiz I. The restaurant has stunning views across the river and serves an excellent lunch of mixed local dishes.

 Situated in a 300-year-old house that the owner renovated into the existing restaurant, Fish Fixe runs over three floors – with the best views from the top floors.
 There’s a wealth of options to choose from, tapas style, including octopus salad, stewed mussels, and seafood rice.
 Don’t miss the salt cod balls, or pataniscas de bacalau.
 They are deep fried versions of the typical Portuguese salted cod.

 Once you’ve finished eating you can wander along the banks of the river or stroll into the city in a matter of minutes